Key takeaways:

 To calculate your overhead rate, add up all your overhead costs for a given month.
 Then divide your monthly overhead amount by your total sales for the same month.
 Multiply it by 100 to get a percentage.

-For example, if your monthly overhead costs are $1,200 and your total sales is $10,000, here’s how you determine your overhead rate:
+For example, if your monthly overhead costs are $1,200 and your total sales are $10,000, here’s how you determine your overhead rate:

 ($1,200 ÷ $10,000) x 100 = 12% overhead rate

-Markup is the additional amount you charge after covering your costs so you can turn a profit from your services.
-The percentage of revenue that you take home after applying markup is your profit margin.
+Markup is the additional amount you charge after covering your costs so you can profit from your services.
+The percentage of revenue that you take home after applying a markup is your profit margin.

 Here’s how markup should factor into your snow removal pricing: